rohitcoder/hawk-eye/readme.md

 The name "HAWK Eye" captures the essence of a Highly Advanced Watchful Keeper.
 Like the keen vision of a hawk, this tool enables you to monitor and safeguard your data with precision and accuracy, ensuring data privacy and security.
 </div>

+## Commercial Support
+For commercial support and help with HAWK Eye, please contact us at [LinkedIn](https://linkedin.com/in/rohitcoder) or [Twitter](https://twitter.com/rohitcoder).

 ## HAWK Eye in Action

 See how this works on Youtube - https://youtu.be/LuPXE7UJKOY